flattiverse/connector-csharp/PROTOCOL.md

     * `upramp`: Also optional.
 This upramps the effects of `energy` and `particles` (from 0 to the set values).
     * `time`: Not optional.
 The amount of ticks before this phase fades out again.
     * `fade`: Like `upramp` but the opposite: The effects of `energy` and `particles` fade out (to 0).
 Also optional.
+  * `activationState` is a in game state and therefore not part of the map editor JSON.
+It specifies in thich state the corona section currently is:
+    * `state`: The state is one of:
+      * `inactive`: The corona section is currently inactive and waiting for the random number generator to kick in.
+      * `foreshadowing`, `upramp` and `fade`: The corona segment is in the corresponding state.
+See `frame` to know when this state will end.
+      * `active`: The corona segment is currently active.
+See `frame` to know when this state will end.
+    * `frame`: The current tick in the current `state`.